PacktPublishing/Hands-On-Machine-Learning-with-Auto-Keras/README.md

 Software Requirements<br/><br/>
 Operating system: any with Python 3.6. <br/>
 Browser: any. <br/>
-Provide links/instructions so that the customer can easily find out where to download the required software.
+Links/instructions so that the customer can easily find out where to download the required software.
 Follow the installation section here: https://autokeras.com/start/
 <br/><br/>